jasonbrianhall/minesweeper/README.md

 - Bold, colored numbers (1-8)
 - High contrast mine and flag symbols
 - Reverse highlighting for cursor position
-- Animated title banner
 - Clean, intuitive UI with status messages
 - Game timer display in MM:SS format
-- Current seed display (for sharing/replaying)
+- Current seed display (for sharing/replaying); first move would have to be the same or an empty block to get the same game
 - High score tables with player names and times

 ## 🔄 Game States